Jason Frenn

-Jason Frenn (born October 24, 1966 in Los Angeles, California) is an international missionary evangelist, author, and conference speaker, whose live ministry events have attracted a cumulative worldwide audience of over 7 million people.
+Jason Frenn (born October 24, 1966, in Los Angeles, California) is an international missionary evangelist, author, and conference speaker, whose live ministry events have attracted a cumulative worldwide audience of over 7 million people.
 As a bilingual evangelist, he is widely known throughout the Spanish-speaking areas in the United States and Latin America.
 His ministry, entitled Power to Change, organizes citywide crusades.
 He is also an occasional guest voice for the Washington Post.
 Jason Frenn is a member of the Assemblies of God World Missions, a Protestant organization, but speaks for a wide variety of churches, denominations, and non-profit organizations.
 He is also a motivational and corporate affiliate speaker for the Ziglar Corporation.

 Personal History

-Jason Frenn was born in 1966 and raised in Southern California.
+Frenn was born in 1966 and raised in Southern California.
 His mother struggled with alcoholism, while his father was a bartender.
 At the age of three his parents separated, divorcing six years later.
 Jason and his mother moved to Big Bear, California, where his mother remarried a sixty-nine-year-old man who had been previously divorced five times.

-Upon attending Southern California College (now Vanguard University), Jason met his wife-to-be, fellow student Cindee Larson.
+Upon attending Southern California College (now Vanguard University), he met his wife-to-be, fellow student Cindee Larson.
 During their courtship they shared a collective desire to work as missionaries to the Spanish-speaking community.
 They married six months after graduation, and moved to San Jose, Costa Rica, in 1991.
 After completing an intensive period in language school, they began their missionary evangelism ministry, today called Power to Change.
 Their ministry holds citywide crusades throughout Latin America and, more recently, in the United States.

-Jason holds a bachelor's degree in History and Political Science, and a Master's in Church Leadership from Vanguard University of Southern California.
+He holds a bachelor's degree in history and political science, and a master's in church leadership from Vanguard University of Southern California.

-In May 2020, he graduated from the University of Southern California (USC) with a Masters in Business Administration (MBA) from the Marshall School of Business.
+In May 2020, he graduated from the University of Southern California (USC) with a Master of Business Administration (MBA) from the Marshall School of Business.
 He was awarded membership into the Order of Arête.
 The term comes from Greek and "means virtue or excellence in attaining one’s utmost human potential.
 Members of the Order of Arête have distinguished themselves above their peers through campus or community leadership roles beyond those required for their programs of study, often making notable contributions to the university, academic discipline, community or world at large.
 In these leadership roles, members demonstrate significant depth and scope of responsibility, and they are recognized for upholding value and meaning over individual achievement.
 The award represents the highest honor accorded graduate students upon completion of their academic programs."

 He and Cindee have three daughters.